avarassanchez/tTEscanR/README.md

 ### 2.1.
 Data specifications

-The **input** data is expected to be **already pre-processed** following the steps outlined in [Add reference] or other desired user-custom pipelines to obtain gene expression count matrices.
+The **input** data is expected to be **already pre-processed** following the steps outlined in [Gao et al., 2022](#5-references) or other desired user-custom pipelines to obtain gene expression count matrices.
 Both mRNA and tRNA inputs should be given as gene expression count matrices with features as rows and conditions as columns.
 In this context, features represent mRNA transcripts or tRNA genes.
 The conditions will differ based on the data source.
 In **bulk** datasets, conditions typically represent a combination of model and replicate, whereas in **single-cell** datasets, conditions correspond to specific tissue and cell type designations.
 For the features **tTEscanR** considers mRNA genes and confidently predicted tRNA genes.

-Further details can be found in the article referenced.
+For simplicity, some functions have been incorporated into the pre-processing module, as described in the [Helper functions](#35-helper-functions) section.

 ## 3. Workflow functionalities